Hackers News Hackers News

 Marcus Rodriguez

-Cloud Software Group has released urgent security patches for NetScaler ADC (formerly Citrix ADC) and NetScaler Gateway (formerly Citrix Gateway).
-These updates address two significant vulnerabilities.
-Unauthenticated remote attackers could exploit these flaws to compromise affected systems.
+Cloud Software Group has released imperative security updates for its NetScaler ADC (formerly Citrix ADC) and NetScaler Gateway (formerly Citrix Gateway) products.
+These patches address two significant vulnerabilities, one of which allows unauthenticated remote attackers to execute arbitrary code on affected systems.
+The vendor is urging all organizations managing their own deployments to apply these updates without delay.

 Table Of Content